 These policies lack room for alterations.
-They might even move with you in case you leave for a different state.
+They might even move with you if you leave for a different state.
 The cancellation period varies by state, with the national value set at three days.
 You won’t get a full refund after the end of this period.

-Consumers will have lots of choices in terms of well known insurance companies who provide these types of products.
+Consumers will have many choices regarding well-known insurance companies that provide these types of products.
 Mutual of Omaha burial insurance is one of the most popular products that seniors tend to purchase.

 Guaranteed Life Insurance

-According to expert insurance agents like Gary Cubeta from Insurance for final expenses, the eligibility criteria may vary depending on the provider.
-Some might require you to answer a medical questionnaire and allow purchase based on answers to that.
-Others, like AARP final expense insurance, won’t have such requirements.
+The eligibility criteria may vary depending on the provider.
+Some might require you to answer a medical questionnaire and allow purchases based on answers.
+Others, like AARP’s policy, won’t have such requirements.

 The numerous benefits of such policies are: